Technology

 The open end is larger to catch the wind.

-The closed end is smaller, creating a cone shape.
+The closed end is more minor, creating a cone shape.

 This design allows the windsock to rotate freely with the wind.